 White pepper would traditionally have been used in Dublin, but now that black pepper is readily available in Ireland as well as America, I use black pepper

 Also, traditional coddle was usually made with water.
 I like the added flavor chicken stock gives to the dish.
 Beef stock works well too, but if you're a purist, then stick to plain old water for your coddle.

-1 lb. potatoes, peeled and cut into 1-inch pieces (about 8 medium potatoes)
+- potatoes, peeled and cut into 1-inch pieces

 I always start by browning the sausages in a hot pan with a tiny little bit of oil.
 I like a brown tinge on my sausages, rather than a pale white sausage in coddle.

 If you prefer you can brown the sausages under a hot broiler (or grill, as we would say in Ireland.
 A quick vocabulary note - a grill is a barbecue and a broiler is a grill on the other side of the Atlantic).